Bumgarner breaks hand when hit by line drive, needs surgery | New Country 923

 “This is horrible news for us,” Bochy said.
 “There’s nothing else we can do now except push on.”

-Cheslor Cuthbert hit a solo home run off Bumgarner and had four hits.
+Cheslor Cuthbert hit a solo home run off Bumgarner and had four hits as a Royals split squad beat the Giants 9-6.
 Pablo Sandoval hit his third homer for the Giants.

 ELSEWHERE AROUND THE GRAPEFRUIT AND CACTUS LEAGUES